-Virtual grocery store tour with Julie Mahler, MS, RDN, CD
+Virtual grocery store tour for anti-inflammatory foods with Julie Mahler, MS, RDN, CD

 Berries and your health

 Tasty and nutritious, berries have many benefits to offer.
 They are a good source of fiber, antioxidants (flavonoids) and phytochemicals (plant chemicals that are active in our bodies).
 Berries are often called "superfoods" and can help to prevent and treat cardiovascular disease, cancer and diabetes.
 If you are concerned about the sugar content in most berries — don't be.
 The intact structure of the berry together with with plenty of fiber slows digestion and offsets any potential harmful effects of the small amount of natural sugars.